synsense/sinabs-exodus/README.md

 ```
 does **not** show you the installed CUDA version, but only the newest version your Nvidia driver is compatible with.

-You should also make sure that you have a [pyTorch](https://pytorch.org/get-started/locally/) installation that is compatible with your CUDA version.
+You should also make sure that you have a [PyTorch](https://pytorch.org/get-started/locally/) installation that is compatible with your CUDA version.
 To verify this, open a python console and run
 ```
 import torch
 print(torch.__version__)
 ```
-The part after the `+` in the output is the CUDA version that pyTorch has been installed for and should match that of your system.
+The part after the `+` in the output is the CUDA version that PyTorch has been installed for and should match that of your system.

 ### Installation